ilmanzo/q2boot/README.md

 ## Overview

-QBoot is a command-line tool that wraps QEMU to provide a streamlined experience for launching virtual machines.
+Q2Boot is a command-line tool that wraps QEMU to provide a streamlined experience for launching virtual machines.
 It automatically configures common settings like KVM acceleration, virtio drivers, and networking while allowing customization through both configuration files and command-line options.

 ## Features